GuidedTrack/gtstatus/index.md

 🔵
 -->

+## 🟡 2023-09-21 22:30 UTC

+The site is behaving well if you access it at https://www.guidedtrack.com. http://guidedtrack.com, which used to redirect to https://www.guidedtrack.com, has stopped working.
+We're looking into it.

 ## 🔵 2023-07-11 11:40 UTC

 The site has been behaving well for a while.
 The repair is finished and probably the performance is the same as before.